-With numbers like that, it’s clear that video is king, and that means you need to get your team on board with video content.
+With numbers like that, it’s clear that video is king.
+You need to get your team on board with video content.
 If you aren’t sure how, here are some tips to get you started.

-Regardless of whether you have staff working formally in content marketing jobs or not, to get everyone engaged with the idea of creating video content, someone needs to take ownership of the objective.
+Regardless of whether you have staff working formally in content marketing jobs, someone needs to take ownership of the objective.
+A team leader needs to get everyone engaged with the idea of creating video content.
 Whether this is a manager or employee isn’t as relevant, as long as they are respected by the team.

-Additionally, this doesn’t mean that the entirety of the project needs to fall on one person’s shoulders, just that someone needs to coordinate the effort.
+Additionally, this doesn’t mean that the entirety of the project needs to fall on one person’s shoulders.
+It’s just that someone needs to coordinate the effort.

-Even if your team is excited about creating videos, that feeling can quickly fade if they don’t have the tools and equipment they need to be successful.
-Sure, a decent quality video can be created using a smartphone, but having a more sophisticated camera and audio equipment does make the job easier.
+Even if your team is excited about creating videos, that feeling can quickly fade.
+It’s hard to consistently produce content without the right tools or equipment.
+Sure, a decent-quality video can be created using a smartphone.
+More sophisticated camera and audio equipment, however, makes the job easier.

 Plus, it’s wise to procure some robust editing software, even if it is the free version of larger programs.
-By ensuring your team has the tools to get the work done, you make their jobs easier, and that can go a long way in garnering their support.
+By ensuring your team has the tools to get the work done, you make their jobs easier.
+That goes a long way in garnering their support.

-If your team hasn’t produced videos before, they likely have a lot of questions regarding the techniques required to do so successfully.
-By providing training, you give them a forum to learn the ins and outs of basic production, alleviating some of their stress regarding the operation of the equipment, use of the software, or even tasks like framing a shot.
+If your team hasn’t produced videos before, they likely have a lot of questions.
+What techniques should they use?
+How does the equipment work?
+By providing training, you give them a forum to learn the ins and outs of basic production.
+This alleviates some of their stress regarding the equipment, software, and even tasks like framing a shot.

-The training doesn’t have to be extensive to be effective as long as everyone feels confident in their ability to begin taking on the project once they are done.
+The training doesn’t have to be extensive to be effective.
+So long as everyone feels confident in their ability to take on the project afterwards, it’s enough.

-To put it simply, not everyone is comfortable being on camera.
-Forcing employees to speak in the clips might lead some to have reservations about the project, and that can harm overall morale.
-Instead, begin by requesting volunteers, and do some screen tests after that to identify which members of your team are best suited for the role.
+To put it simply, not everyone is comfortable being on camera or video content.
+Forcing employees to speak in the clips might lead some to have reservations.
+That can harm overall morale.
+Instead, start by requesting volunteers.
+Do some screen tests after that to identify which members of your team are best suited for the role.

 This approach ensures everyone is secure in their contributions and can lead to a higher quality end result.